 Tips for Saving Money on School Supplies

-It may not seem like it at first, but school supplies often add up quickly, especially when buying for multiple kids in a different grade level.
+It may not seem like it initially, but school supplies often add up quickly, especially when buying for multiple kids in a different grade level.

-Over the years, it seems that elementary schools and middle schools supply less and less.
-This can also be the case with homeschooling.
+Over the years, it seems that elementary and middle schools supply less and less.
+And as your homeschooling student grows, so will their supply list.

 Without being prepared, the cost can be more than you anticipated.
-Instead of being surprised by the cost of purchasing school supplies, keep the following money saving tips in mind.
+Instead of being surprised by the cost of purchasing school supplies, remember the following money-saving tips.